BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 :   @@snip [listed.json](assets/files/listed.json)

 ## Delegation & Registration (S3 only)
-To support files stored in the cloud, delta allows users to register files already uploaded to S3.
-This is useful primarily for large files where uploading directly through delta is inefficient and expensive.
+To support files stored in the cloud, Delta allows users to register files already uploaded to S3.
+This is useful primarily for large files where uploading directly through Delta using HTTP is inefficient and expensive.

-There are two use cases: registering an already uploaded file by specifying its path, and asking Delta to generate a path with its standard format.
+There are two use cases: registering an already uploaded file by specifying its path, and asking Delta to generate a path in its standard format.

 ### Register external file